So his hands. Calloused and rough. Strong. Very strong.

-Lepers.
+- Lepers.
 You kept your distance.
-You made sure you drove those people-turned monsters away and made them shout “unclean” so you could keep your distance.
+You made sure you kept those people-turned-monsters away and made them shout “unclean” so you could keep your distance.
 You drove them away when they came near.
 Jesus went to them.
 He touched them.
 And the people recoiled in horror.
 Luke 5:13

-God’s Presence.
-For all people who seek it they forget that it is scary.
+- God’s Presence.
+For all who seek it they forget that it is scary.
 Very scary.
 Peter, James and John saw their rabbi transfigured before them.
 Then Moses and Elijah appeared.
-Then the Lord spoke to them telling them the Father loved his son and they were to listen to him.
-A bright cloud enveloped them.
-They fell facedown to the ground, terrified.
+Then the Lord spoke to them telling them that the Father loved his son and they were to listen to him.
+A bright cloud enveloped them all.
+They fell face down to the ground, terrified.
 But Jesus.
 He came and touched them.
-He knelt down, touched his friends and told the to not be afraid.
+He knelt down, touched his friends and told them not to be afraid.
 He touched them.
 Mt 16:7

 Jesus touched eyes and they were healed (Mt 20:34).
-He actually put his fingers in someone’s ears to heal them (Mk 7:33).
+He put his fingers in someone’s ears and the could hear (Mk 7:33).
 He even spit and touched a man’s tongue ((Mk 7:33).
-Something about touch made broken people whole, lonely people loved, and rejected people and even more ostracized.
-Somehow people didn’t it when hurting people were helped.
+Something about touch made broken people whole, lonely people loved, and rejected people… even more ostracized.
+Somehow people didn’t like it when hurting people were helped.

 Out of Jesus’ hands come life, healing, deliverance, acceptance and love.
 Bold hands that were not afraid of anything.

 Then I look at my hands.
-Hands that have not always been holy.
+Have my hands done the same?
 It’s interesting that the holiness of the heart is connected to the hands (Ps 24:4).
+My heart has not been holy.

 But then there’s one other thing I remember about Jesus hands.
 I am there.